JeromeCGithub/self_rust_os/README.md

 ## Contributing

 If like me you want to learn more about OS development in rust, feel free to contribute to this project.
 You can open an issue or a pull request.
-I will be happy to discuss with you about this project and his implementation.
+I will be happy to discuss with you about this project and its implementation.

 ## License